fawda123/sgdepth_manu/README.md

 `dep_shps.RData` Bathymetry data shapefiles for each segment

-`ests_out.RData` Seagrass DoC estimates for grids in each segment
+`ests_out.RData` Seagrass depth of colonization estimates for grids in each segment

-`ests_out_nonsigs.RData` Same as `ests_out.RData` but includes z max values with confidence less than zero.
+`ests_out_nonsigs.RData` Same as `ests_out.RData` but includes zcmax values with confidence less than zero.
 Only used in code chunk for results.

-`ests_seg.RData` Seagrass DoC estimates for entire segments (large radius)
+`ests_seg.RData` Seagrass depth of colonization estimates for entire segments (large radius)

 `secc_all.RData` Secchi data for all of Florida from IWR40 database, created in sg_depth.RProj